 USE deptest GO CREATE PROC spDynProc AS BEGIN DECLARE @query NVARCHAR(100) SET @query = 'SELECT * FROM student' EXECUTE sp_execute @query END

-Now we have two stored procedures that have a dependency on student table.
-One of them contains static SQL and the other contains dynamic SQL.
+Now we have two stored procedures with a dependency on the student table.
+One of them contains static SQL, and another one contains dynamic SQL.

-However, if you execute the sp_depends stored procedure and pass it the student table as a parameter, you will see that it will only retrieve the “spStatProc” stored procedure.
+However, if you execute the sp_depends stored procedure and pass it to the student table as a parameter, it will only retrieve the spStatProc stored procedure.
 This is because it contains static SQL.
-The “spDynProc” stored procedure will be ignored since it contains dynamic SQL.
+The spDynProc stored procedure will be ignored since it contains dynamic SQL.

 USE deptest GO EXECUTE sp_depends student